 Public Hearing #1 - 01/10/2024, 6:00 p.m. at The Clifton Chenier Center, Building C Auditorium, 220 W Willow Street, Lafayette, LA.
 Invitations were submitted to the LCG Council and Administration on 12/15/2023.
 A public notice was published in the 12/24/2023 edition of the Lafayette Daily Advertiser.
-The hearing discussed the annual planning process, the funding application process, the availability of federal entitlement funding and fund balance, Program Year 2022 accomplishments, and proposed goals for Program Year 2024.
+The hearing aimed to discuss the annual planning process, the funding application process, the availability of federal entitlement funding and fund balance, and Program Year 2022 accomplishments.